 By using the perception of quality and product satisfaction as a guide, we can better measure customer satisfaction as a whole.

-2. Loyalty Measurement (Affective, Behavioural)
+2. Customer Loyalty Measurement (Affective, Behavioural)

 This single-question measure is the core NPS (Net Promoter Score) measure.